Sister Wives Updates: SCOTUS Could Hear Family’s Polygamy Case, Plus Could More Browns Come Out Following Mariah’s Big News

 As Deseret News reports, the Sister Wivesfamily were residents of Utah when they began filming their TLC reality show, effectively “coming out of the closet” as polygamists in a state with a tried-and-true historical record of persecuting polygamy.
 In Utah, cohabitation with multiple partners is banned, even if the man in question is legally only married to one of his “sister wives.”

-After Sister Wives hit the airwaves, the Brown family claimed to be so badly persecuted by local police that they moved to Las Vegas.
+After Sister Wives had hit the airwaves, the Brown family claimed to be so badly persecuted by local police that they moved to Las Vegas.
 They then filed a lawsuit demanding legalization of polygamy in the State of Utah.

 US Supreme Court could discuss a request from the "Sister Wives” family to hear their case for legalizing polygamy. https://t.co/y4JrYDj0vy